 DAY 41: GOLDEN OAK SPRING (583.3) TO ROBIN BIRD SPRING (602.1)

-Didn't sleep much last night, hikers were coming through and getting water all night.
-There were a couple people I don’t know camped when I woke up around 6.
+Didn't sleep much last night, night hikers were coming through and getting water all night.
+There were a couple people I don’t know scattered around nearby in sleeping bags when I woke up around 6.
 Was planning to stay and wait for Joe and Sara but bugs were bad so left at 7 and hiked to a shady campsite 10 miles away around mile 593.
 Not the best idea…since there was no water source at the campsite I couldn’t drink any of my packed water because had to save it for hiking.
 Not my smartest move.

 Definitely the hottest day so far, miserable even just to lie in the shade.
 My sunscreen bottle got all warped from being left in half sun and I kept having to move everything to follow the shade as the day progressed.
 Met up with James (Brother) and Marissa (Bearfoot) also waiting out the heat nearby.
 As the sun started to set, we hiked 9 miles through a pine and oak stand to get to Robin Bird spring in the evening.

 It was about 10pm by the time we arrived and the water tasted amazing after all day of rationing.
 Lots of hikers already sleeping around the spring so we tried to be quiet as we could while making dinner.
 I intended to keep going but the lack of sleep and water got to me today and I opted to stay there for the night.
 James and Marissa hiked on, I set up next to trail and am about to crash, still no sign of Joe and Sara.

 Day 42: ROBIN BIRD SPRING (602.1) TO DOVE SPRING CANYON ROAD (621.9)